Compound ID | 1986

 Spectrum of activity: Gram-positive & Gram-negative

-Details of activity: Broad mechanism of action by by damaging bacterial DNA.
-Active against protozoal species.
+Mechanism of action: DNA synthesis inhibitor.
+Broad mechanism of action by damaging bacterial DNA

 Description: Synthetic compound.
 Carcinogenic and mutagenic.
 Used for topical application and in veterinary medicine